rucub100/devwebpen/README.md

-# 🌐 webpen: A Developer's Swiss Army Knife for Web Applications 🖊️
+# 🌐 devwebpen: A Developer's Swiss Army Knife for Web Applications 🖊️

 Are you tired of juggling multiple tools for API testing and web security?
-Webpen is a desktop application that streamlines your workflow by combining essential features found in tools like [Postman](https://www.postman.com/)™️, [Insomnia](https://insomnia.rest/)™️, [Burp Suite](https://portswigger.net/burp)™️, and [ZAP](https://www.zaproxy.org/)™️.
-While those powerhouses excel in specialized areas, webpen focuses on providing a modern, user-friendly experience for everyday web development and security testing.
+Devwebpen is a desktop application that streamlines your workflow by combining essential features found in tools like [Postman](https://www.postman.com/)™️, [Insomnia](https://insomnia.rest/)™️, [Burp Suite](https://portswigger.net/burp)™️, and [ZAP](https://www.zaproxy.org/)™️.
+While those powerhouses excel in specialized areas, devwebpen focuses on providing a modern, user-friendly experience for everyday web development and security testing.

-Designed with developers and security professionals in mind, webpen empowers you to:
+Designed with developers and security professionals in mind, devwebpen empowers you to:

 - **Test APIs:** Send requests, analyze responses, and automate your API testing workflow.
 - **Scan for Vulnerabilities:** Identify security risks in your web applications with integrated scanning tools.